-The evaluator examined [CCECG] chapter 5 Configure the printer in which section Control panel inactivity timeout and section EWS session timeout provide guidance for FTA_SSL.3.
+The evaluator examined [CCECG] chapter 5 "Configure the printer" in which section "Control panel inactivity timeout" and section "EWS session timeout" provide guidance for FTA SSL.3.

-Per section Control panel inactivity timeout, the administrator can configure the inactivity timeout for the Control Panel using the Inactivity Timeout configuration option on the EWS.
+Per section "Control panel inactivity timeout", the administrator can configure the inactivity timeout for the Control Panel using the Inactivity Timeout configuration option on the EWS.
 This is configured by specifying 10-60 in the Inactivity Timeout in the Display Settings of the General tab of the EWS.
 60 seconds is the default value.

-Per section EWS session timeout, the administrator can configure the inactivity timeout using the EWS by selecting the General Security menu item from the Security tab and specify a value of 3-10 minutes in the EWS Session Timeout field in the Embedded Web Server Options.
+Per section "EWS session timeout", the administrator can configure the inactivity timeout using the EWS by selecting the General Security menu item from the Security tab and specify a value of 3-10 minutes in the EWS Session Timeout field in the Embedded Web Server Options.
+By default, the EWS session timeout is set to 30 minutes.

-Assurance Activity AA-FTA_SSL.3-ATE-01
+Assurance Activity AA-FTA SSL.3-ATE-01

-- 1. If it is settable, the evaluator shall check to ensure that the time until the termination of the session can be set up by the method of setting specified in the administrator guidance. - 2.
+- If it is settable, the evaluator shall check to ensure that the time until the termination of the session can be set up by the method of setting specified in the administrator guidance. - 2.
 The evaluator shall check to ensure that the session terminates after the specified time interval. - 3.
 The evaluator shall perform the tests 1 and 2 described above for all the user sessions identified in the TSS.